-Distance education and the special needs/concerns of teaching at a distance.
-Guidelines for effective distance education, engaging online learners, addressing learner needs and interactive learning environments.
+Explore online learning and the special needs/concerns of teaching at a distance.
+Students will be actively involved in creating effective distance education; engaging online learners; addressing learner needs, and fostering interactive learning environments.
+Prerequisite(s): junior standing.

-INSTTECH 6232 Selection and Integration of Instructional Technology -- 3 unit(s)
+INSTTECH 6232 Selecting and Integrating Instructional Technologies -- 3 unit(s)

 Examines new technologies that generate need for new literacies for 21st century students.
 Includes procedures for selection and integration of instructional technologies to support learning.